Global stocks sink after Credit Suisse takeover - KESQ

 On Friday, the S&P 500 lost 1.1%.
 The Dow fell 1.2% and the Nasdaq composite lost 0.7%.

-The Shanghai Composite Index lost 0.5% to 3,234.91.
-The Chinese central bank on Friday freed up more money for lending by reducing the amount of their deposits commercial lenders are required to hold in reserve.
+The Shanghai Composite Index lost 0.5% to 3,234.91 after the Chinese central bank on Friday freed up more money for lending by reducing the amount of their deposits commercial lenders are required to hold in reserve.

 The Kospi in Seoul retreated 0.7% to 2,379.20 and Sydney’s S&P-ASX 200 lost 1.4% to 6,898.50.